IBT-FMI/gebuilder/README.md

 ### Btrfs Support

 Systems which are intended to serve as builders (creating images via the capacities of gebuilder), will invariably contain large amounts of duplicated content.
-To efficiently handle this, running the said systems on [btrfs](https://en.wikipedia.org/wiki/Btrfs) partitions is recommended.
+To efficiently handle this, running the said systems on [Btrfs](https://en.wikipedia.org/wiki/Btrfs) filesystems is recommended.
-Gebuilder makes this particularly accessible, by optionally building btrfs-formatted images.
+Gebuilder makes this particularly accessible, by optionally building Btrfs-formatted images out of the box.
-To select btrfs as the format for e.g. an openstack image, run:
+To select Btrfs as the format for e.g. an openstack image, run:

 ```
 cp /usr/share/gebuilder/config/openstack.conf /usr/share/gebuilder/roots/<ID>/config/openstack.conf
 ```

-Edit the file to contain:
+Edit `/usr/share/gebuilder/roots/<ID>/config/openstack.conf` to contain:

 ```
 OS_IMGNAME="stemgentoo_btrfs"